Buddleja asiatica

-Given the huge range of the species, it has inevitably acquired a long list of synonyms.

 Description

 Buddleja asiatica can grow < 7 m tall in the wild.
 The leaves are usually narrowly lanceolate to ovoid, < 30 cm long, attached by petioles 15 mm long, to branches round in section.
 The sweetly scented flowers are usually white, occasionally pale violet, and borne in late winter at the ends of the long, lax branches in slender panicles, the size of which can vary widely according to source.
 Ploidy: 2n = 38 (diploid).

+Distribution

+This somewhat tender deciduous shrub is native to Assam, Bangladesh, Borneo, Cambodia, China (North-Central, South-Central and Southeast), East and West Himalaya, Hainan, India, Java, Laos, the Lesser Sunda Islands, Malaysia, the Maluku Islands, the Mariana Islands, Myanmar, Nepal, New Guinea, Pakistan, the Philippines, Sulawesi, Sumatra, Taiwan, Thailand, Tibet, Vietnam.
+It is an introduced species in the East Aegean Islands, Hawaii, and Vanuatu.

 Cultivation

 Buddleja asiatica is not completely hardy in the UK, but can be grown reliably against a south-facing wall in coastal areas of the south and west, where it tolerates temperatures down to around 0 C. A specimen is grown under glass by Longstock Park Nursery, near Stockbridge, Hampshire, one of the four NCCPG national collection holders.

 Hardiness: RHS H3, USDA zones 9–10.
 Owing to its wide ecological range, adaptation to disturbed areas, elevation and rainfall tolerance, it readily naturalizes in tropical regions and can become invasive.